Einsteinish/Geodesics/README.md

 A **geodesic** is the shortest path between two points on a curved surface.
 Think of it as nature's way of finding the most efficient route when you can't travel in a straight line.
 On a flat piece of paper, the geodesic is just a straight line.
 But on a sphere like Earth, geodesics are great circles - like the equator or any circle that cuts the planet in half.
 That's why airplanes fly along curved paths on maps - they're following geodesics to save fuel and time.

 Let's think about falling from a treehouse to understand geodesics.
-When you drop a ball from your treehouse, it follows what appears to be a straight path downward.
+When we drop a ball from our treehouse, it follows what appears to be a straight path downward.
 But this path is actually a geodesic!
 The ball isn't following a straight line in the traditional sense - it's following the shortest possible path through curved spacetime.
 Earth's mass curves the spacetime around it, creating a geodesic that directs objects toward the ground.
 This explains something that puzzled scientists for centuries: why do all objects fall at the same rate regardless of their mass?
-If you drop a heavy rock and a light tennis ball from your treehouse (ignoring air resistance), they hit the ground at the same time.
+If you drop a heavy rock and a light tennis ball from the treehouse (ignoring air resistance), they hit the ground at the same time.
 That's because they're not being 'pulled' by a force that depends on their mass - they're simply following the same geodesic path through curved spacetime.

 Einstein's insight was revolutionary - gravity isn't a force pulling objects down from the treehouse; it's the natural motion of objects following geodesics through curved spacetime.
 The treehouse itself is actually 'fighting' against following a geodesic by providing an upward force to keep you from falling!